 top of page

 A bona fide Jill of all trades, she is driven by the need to invoke emotions in people and tell a story.
-Praised for her passionate, soulful style of singing and heartfelt songwriting, Marian Renta also serves as her own producer, and possesses a natural flair for making ear-catching, thought-provoking music with experimental fixings.
-Furthermore, it is on Renta's incorporation of her impactful relationship experiences, and the alluring melodies in her experimental alt-pop sound that she is gaining momentum.
+Lauded for her passionate, soulful style of singing and clever songwriting, Marian Renta serves additionally as her own producer, and possesses a natural flair for making ear-catching, thought-provoking music with experimental fixings.
+Renta heavily incorporates her lifechanging experiences in relationships and complicated family dynamics into her lyrics and sound moods.
+This incorporation, coupled with her talent for creating intriguing melodies, is the essence of Marian Renta, and it is through this unique essence that she has drawn and resonated with an audience and continues on an upward trajectory.

 marian renta photoshoot 2023 rooftop green sweater